OceanDataTools/openrvdas/docs/nmea_parser.md

 ## Sensor definitions

-Sensor definitions, like the other definitions we'll cover below, are basically JSON-encoded Python dictionaries.
-The sensor definition for 'knud' is as follows (found in [local/sensor/knud.json](../local/sensor/knud.json)):
+Sensor definitions, like the other definitions we'll cover below, are basically YAML or JSON-encoded Python dictionaries.
+The sensor definition for 'knud' is as follows (found in [local/sensor/knud.yaml](../local/sensor/knud.yaml)):

 ```
-    // data_id
+    # data_id
     "knud": {
         "name": "knud",
         "model": "Knudsen",